 There is an alternative route starting from Prijevor, not recommended for inexperienced hikers or those afraid of heights.
 It is filled with steep rocky sections which may require some rock climbing skills and extra equipment.
 The final stretch is covered by a cable; however, its anchor points have not been maintained for a very long time and are of questionable safety.
 Descending this path is equally, if not more difficult.
 This route is notably shorter than the Trnovačko Lake route and will take an experienced hiker 4 to 5 hours but can take inexperienced hikers up to 8 hours.
 There have been occasions of unprepared hikers and tourists getting injured on this route and requiring rescue, which is why it should not be attempted without adequate equipment and preparation.

-An alternative route, slightly less difficult than the one above, is from the Dernećište starting point.
+An alternative, slightly less difficult route is from the Dernećište starting point.
 A mix of mild scenic hikes through forests and lush meadows ending in a steep climb secured by four well-maintained cables.
 Ascending this path will take 5 and 7 hours.

 Maglić sits right on the border between Bosnia and Montenegro, with parts of all routes entering Montenegrin territory, so visitors should have their passports with them at all times.